Roles & Responsibilities

 Key Control Roles

 They are the first line of defense against external fraud, making timely review and reconciliation of transactions an extremely important task.
-See also content about keeping cardholder contact information current.
+See also content about:

 They are the first line of defense against cardholder fraud and misuse, so their role is equally important.
 Their sign off on cardholders’ transactions represents that the transactions are legitimate and comply with the organization’s policies and procedures.
 See related blog post: Are managers at fault (for cardholder fraud)?
 How to help them be successful.